iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Fechet Regular Subgradient.md

 **proof**

-See [Variational Subderivatives](Non-Smooth%20Calculus/Variational%20Subderivatives.md) for more information.
+See [Variational Subderivatives Introduction](Variational%20Subderivatives%20Introduction.md) for more information.

 #### **Theorem 2 | Regular Subgradient is Dense for L.S.C Functions**
 > L.S.C functions has dense regular subgradient.